N-Zubko/easybank-landing-page-master/README.md

 ## Features

 - Fully responsive layout that adapts to all screen sizes
-- Accessible navigation with proper ARIA attributes
+- Accessible with proper ARIA attributes and contrast ratio
-- Interactive elements with appropriate hover states
+- Interactive elements with appropriate hover states: links, cards
 - Modern design with clean typography and imagery

 ## Technologies Used